Workday/warp-core/README.md

 ## Dependencies

 To enforce repeatable builds while allowing developers to use the flexibility of dynamic dependency ranges, we use the gradle's native dependency-locking mechanism.
-Note, gradle creates a separate lockfile per *configuration*.

 We create/update lock files as follows:
 ```
 ./gradlew resolveAndLockAll --write-locks
 ```

+Note that you may need to run this task for other scala versions besides the base version

+`./gradlew resolveAnLockAll --write-locks -PallScalaVersions`

-Note that this locks all configurations in one single build execution.
+Also note that this locks all configurations in one single build execution.
 If you have updated `versionInfo.gradle`, you probably need to recreate the lock files as well.
 If any configuration needs to be excluded/filtered, you can do so in the `resolveAndLockAll` step.
 Please see https://docs.gradle.org/6.2.1/userguide/dependency_locking.html#generating_and_updating_dependency_locks for more detailed usage.

 Please avoid using global locks.
 We have noticed behavior where this can override the version of scala-library used by the zinc compiler.